Ivan-ChenYF/Maze_game-ENGG-1340-GP/ReadMe.md

 Here is an overview of the key files and their functions in the project:

 **Source Code**
 - `main.cpp`: The main entry point for the game, responsible for initialization and setup.
+It allows the player to choose the game mode they want.
 - `game_state.cpp` and `game_state.h`: Handles the game state, including player position, score, and maze information.
 - `random_maze.cpp` and `random_maze.h`: Contains the logic for generating random mazes, relying on DFS algorithms that uses the backtracking principle and providing unqie maze for each play.
 - `player_control.cpp` and `player_control.h`: Manages player controls, movement logic and bomb function.